 Low-carb, high-fat (LCHF) diets will give you a heart attack.
-Or rather, that’s what doctors who believe the so-called diet-heart hypothesis will tell you.
-That hypothesis is on the menu at Foodloose, a seminar on health and nutrition to be held in Reykjavik, Iceland on May 26.
+At least, that’s what doctors who endorse the so-called diet-heart hypothesis will tell you.
+That hypothesis is on the menu at Footloose, a seminar on health and nutrition to be held in Reykjavik, Iceland on May 26.
 The hypothesis, for the lay person, is that fat in the diet equals fat in the arteries.
 It underpins the influential US dietary guidelines launched in the late 1970s and followed by most English-speaking countries thereafter.

-The results of those guidelines on population health worldwide have been nothing short of catastrophic – global epidemics of obesity, diabetes and heart disease.
+Some experts say that the results of those guidelines on population health worldwide have been nothing short of catastrophic – global epidemics of obesity, diabetes and heart disease.
 One of the speakers on the stellar panel of international experts at Foodloose is Icelandic cardiologist Dr Axel Sigurdsson.
 In a blog here, he poses the question whether the popularity of LCHF will trigger another heart attack epidemic.
-He explains why, based on the evidence available at the time, he thinks that outcome will be highly unlikely.
-Sigurdsson tells me he hasn’t seen any science so far to make him change his mind. – Marika Sboros
+He explains why, based on the evidence available at the time, he thinks it won’t. – Marika Sboros

 By Axel Sigurdsson*

 Diets low in carbohydrate and high in fat (LCHF) have become increasingly popular lately.
-Many experts in the field of epidemiology and cardiovascular disease have expressed grave concern and warned that this change in dietary pattern may increase the risk of heart disease.
+Many experts in the field of epidemiology and cardiovascular disease have expressed grave concern.
+They warn that this change in dietary pattern may increase the risk of heart disease.

 Some have argued that LCHF poses a threat to public health in many countries around the globe.